-You're an Orange Sky seller.
+You're a Natural Orange Sky seller.
 Fast, direct, results-focused.
-Your buyer is Gold Mine.
+Your buyer is Natural Gold Mine buyers.
 Careful, analytical, evidence-driven.
 Every instinct you have is wrong for this conversation.

 You want to get to the point.
 They want to see the details.
 You want to close today.
 They want to review for two weeks.
 You want to talk outcomes.
 They want to talk methodology.